PrincetonUniversity/gpu_programming_intro/setup.md

 + If you are new to Linux then consider using the MyAdroit web portal: [https://myadroit.princeton.edu](https://myadroit.princeton.edu)

-+ Clone this repo on your chosen HPC cluster (e.g., Adroit):
++ Clone this repo on Adroit:

    ```
    $ cd /scratch/network/$USER